ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 ---
-title: '`MAVIS` v1.0: a R Shiny application for the analysis of vegetation survey data and assignment to UK NVC communities.'
+title: '`RMAVIS` v1.0: a R Shiny application for the analysis of vegetation survey data and assignment to UK NVC communities.'
 tags:
   - Vegetation science
   - Classification